 On fortepiano and modern piano Walewein Witten ist mostly active as a soloist and chamber musician, in combination with violin and cello, flute, and clarinet, and as a song accompanist.
 With orchestra he performed several solo concertos, amongst others both the Grieg and Schumann a minor concertos, Beethoven 3rd concerto in c minor and various Mozart concertos, also conducting from the keyboard.

 From 2005 to 2014 Walewein worked as a repetiteur at the opera theaters of Düsseldorf, Bremerhaven and Kassel.
 During this period he took part in many ballet productions performing solo piano on the stage to dance choreographies, and played many lied and solo recitals, both on modern and fortepiano.
+From 2018 to 2023 he worked as Head of Music and Assistant to the Chief Conductor Ainars Rubikis at Komische Oper Berlin.